- Rats and Barn Owls

 Levels of SGARs in Barn Owls

 Monitoring of Barn Owl carcasses has shown an increase in secondary poisoning; the percentage of carcasses containing residues of second-generation rodenticides increased from 5% in 1983-4 to 53% in 2003 (Predatory Bird Monitoring Scheme).
 In 2006 a new, more sensitive method of analysis was used.
 This revealed that 63% of the Barn Owls examined had traces of second-generation poison in their livers.
 Had the old method been used, the poison would have been detected in 39%.
 While this shows that levels of poisoning have gone down since the high of 2003, it also suggests that previous levels have been significantly underestimated.
 What the 2003 figure would have been, had the new method been available then, can only be guessed at.
 The figure for 2010, again using the newer method, stands at 91%.
-The latest figure (for 2015 published in 2017) is 95%.
+The latest figure (from 2019) is 87%.

 Rodenticides almost certainly have a detrimental effect on Barn Owl populations in the UK and this is an issue of serious concern for Barn Owl conservation.